SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Supported_system_data_storage_architectures/Separate_Cassandra_setup_with_Elasticsearch.md

 > [!IMPORTANT]
 > This architecture is currently still supported, but it is **not recommended**.
 Instead, we recommend using [Storage as a Service (STaaS)](xref:STaaS).
 >
 > Elasticsearch is only supported up to version 6.8.
-We recommend using OpenSearch instead.
+As this version is no longer supported by Elastic, we recommend using OpenSearch instead.

 With this architecture, **each DMA has its own Cassandra database** (which can be a cluster with several nodes).
 However, only one OpenSearch/Elasticsearch cluster is used for the entire DMS.